 Social media is a powerful channel that can be used to boost your business, if used to its advantage.
 Today, we consume a lot of information online, and with a large portion of our days spent on social media, there’s no doubt that the content put out on social media pages of businesses is of high importance.

 Simply having a social media page is not enough.
 Brands must strive to push for content that is captivating and relevant.
-They should also leverage technology and great social media management tools like Social Pilot to manage and schedule their content.
+They should also leverage technology and great social media management tools like Social Pilot to manage and schedule their content, or they can even use a free social media scheduling tool to their advantage.
 Here’s a list of the different types of social media content that businesses can post on their social media channels.

 1. Your blog and other long-form content